-During the past few years, Liz has worked with Gina Frey and other Teaching Center staff on the design of the Arts & Sciences Active Learning Classroom (ALC).
-The result of collaboration by The Teaching Center and Arts & Sciences, the ALC is a 54-seat classroom located in the lower level of Ridgley Hall.
+During the past few years, Liz has worked with Center for Teaching and Learning staff on the design of the Arts & Sciences Active Learning Classroom (ALC).
+The result of collaboration by the Center for Teaching and Learning and Arts & Sciences, the ALC is a 54-seat classroom located in the lower level of Ridgley Hall.
 The furniture and technology in the ALC have been designed to facilitate collaborative learning.
 The ALC was funded by the Arts & Sciences Annual Fund.

-Liz has worked with Gina Frey and Beth Fisher to develop and produce Teaching Commentaries, a video series featuring Washington University faculty.
+Liz has worked to develop and produce Teaching Commentaries, a video series featuring Washington University faculty.
 Each video includes a featured faculty member describing successful teaching strategies, interspersed with classroom footage that demonstrates the strategies being discussed.

 Liz was one of the original developers of iTeach, a biennial symposium that provides an opportunity for Washington University faculty members from across the disciplines to share ideas and insights on teaching.
 In 2002, Liz received—with Kathy Atnip—the Arts & Sciences Dean’s Award, in recognition for their work on iTeach.